library-data-platform/ldp/doc/Admin_Guide.md

 -------------------

 For all tables except `srs_error`, `srs_marc`, and `srs_records`, when
-LDP detects that a record has changed since the last update, it retains the old version of the record.
+LDP1 detects that a record has changed since the last update, it retains the old version of the record.
 These historical data are stored in the `history` schema.
 This feature is enabled by default.

-LDP can be configured not to record history, by setting `record_history` to `false` in `ldpconf.json`.
+LDP1 can be configured not to record history, by setting `record_history` to `false` in `ldpconf.json`.
 If historical data will not be needed, this can have the benefit of reducing the running time of updates.